-IIoT helps them track packages through easy to read scanners and LoRa to track shipments without the need for a GPS system.
+IIoT helps them track packages through easy-to-read scanners and LoRa to track shipments without the need for a GPS system.

-Manufacturing industry is using IIoT to ensure its perishables are being shipped quickly and more efficiently.
+The manufacturing industry is using IIoT to ensure its perishables are being shipped quickly and more efficiently.

 Airlines are also using IIoT to diagnose issues in the aircraft for easy maintenance.